Moduli Spaces of Pentagonal Subdivision Tilings: Boundary of Moduli Space

-We note that the $A$-projection and $B$-projection for $\gamma_C$ are related by the transform $(x,y)\mapsto (-x,y)$.
-Geometrically, this means that $\gamma_C$ is symmetric with respect to the great arc of equal distance from $A$ and $B$.
+We note that the $A$-projection and the $B$-projection for $\gamma_C$ are related by the transformation $(x,y)\mapsto (-x,y)$.
+Geometrically, this means that $\gamma_C$ is symmetric with respect to the great circle of equal distance from $A$ and $B$.

-We use the same notation $\gamma_C$ for the boundary curve in $\Omega_4$ and in $\Omega_8$ or $\Omega_8\cup\Omega_{14}$, because the two curves arc actually the same one.
+We use the same notation $\gamma_C$ for the boundary curve in $\Omega_4$ and in $\Omega_8$ (or $\Omega_8\cup\Omega_{14}$), because the two curves are actually the same one.
 Figure \ref{same_curve} gives the schematic reason for this claim.
-The curves in the two regions describe the extreme case that $v$ lies on $c$ ($c_1$ for $\Omega_4$ and $c_2$ for $\Omega_8$ or $\Omega_8\cup\Omega_{14}$).
-Although $w$ is end of $a_2$ for the first region and end of $b_2$ for the second region, the two versions of $w$ and $C,C^*$ are on the same great circle.
-Therefore the formulae for the curves are obtained by the same requirement that $w,v,C,C^*$ are on the same arc, irrespective to which $w$ we choose.
+The curves in the two regions describe the extreme case that $v$ lies on $c$ ($c_1$ for $\Omega_4$ and $c_2$ for $\Omega_8$ (or $\Omega_8\cup\Omega_{14}$)).
+Although $w$ is an end of $a_2$ for the first region and an end of $b_2$ for the second region, the two versions of $w$ and $C,C^*$ are on the same great circle.
+Therefore the formulae for the curves are obtained by the same requirement that $C,v,w,C^*$ are on the same great circle, irrespective to which $w$ we choose.